msayson/msayson.github.io/README.md

 * Run `bundle install` to install dependencies required by the project.

 #### Running the website locally
-`jekyll serve` will run the website on a local server, accessible in a browser via localhost:4000.
+`bundle exec jekyll serve` will run the website on a local server, accessible in a browser via localhost:4000.

 Code changes will be reflected on the website after refreshing the page.